Walkthroughs / Blue Prince / Best Rooms to Draft and When

 Draft resource rooms when they solve a named shortage.
 Need one key for a locked forward door?
 Nook or Storeroom is worth it.
 Need three keys and you can place on the west side?
 Garage is a clean answer.
 Need gems for special floor plans?
 Den is safer than Wine Cellar because Den keeps the route alive.
 Wine Cellar is good when you have spare steps and a branch back out.

-Coins are a little different.
-Coins are best when you can spend them soon.
-Rumpus Room into Locksmith can turn 1 gem into a fresh key plan.
+Coins work best when you can spend them soon.
+Rumpus Room into Locksmith can turn 1 gem into a new key plan.
 Pantry into Kitchen can become food and more steps.
-Vault is a big money room, but do not draft it just because 40 coins looks shiny.
-If the Vault traps your only good branch, that is not wealth.
-That is a very expensive wall.
+Vault is a big money room, but do not draft it just because 40 coins looks good.
+If Vault blocks your only useful branch, that money is not helping you.

 When to Take Clue and Control Rooms

 Take puzzle and clue rooms when the run is no longer a clean Room 46 push, or when the room gives permanent value.
-Parlor, Billiard Room, Gallery, Library, Office, Mail Room, Observatory, and Drafting Studio can all turn a messy day into notebook profit.
-This is the good Blue Prince stuff: a strange note today becomes a clean answer three days later, and suddenly you feel less lost and more like you are mapping a living puzzle box.
+Parlor, Billiard Room, Gallery, Library, Office, Mail Room, Observatory, and Drafting Studio can turn a messy day into notebook progress.
+A strange note today can become a clear answer several runs later.

-Drafting control is also worth more than it looks.
+Drafting control is also stronger than it first looks.
 Drawing Room and Study help fight bad draft offers.
 Library can lead to less common floor plans.
-The Pool adds Locker Room, Sauna, and Pump Room to the day’s draft pool.
+The Pool adds Locker Room, Sauna, and Pump Room to the day's draft pool.
 Pump Room can change water levels in rooms like the Pool, Fountain, Reservoir, Aquarium, Kitchen, and Greenhouse.
-Those are not random trivia rooms; they are tools for building a run with a purpose.
+These rooms help you build a run with a purpose instead of just taking whatever appears.

 Recovery Branches